Number of Veterinarians: 3

 Out Patient: 20%

-General Practice/Preventative Care, Surgical, Reproduction, Lameness, Sports Medicine, Pre-Purchase Exams, Internal Medicine, Complementary Medicine
+General Practice/Preventative Care, Surgical, Reproduction, Lameness, Sports Medicine, Pre-Purchase Exams, Internal Medicine, Integrative Medicine

 To start, the interns will accompany the emergency clinician on most calls.
 As comfort level and competence develop, the interns will be assigned primary duty with back-up.